Reverend Patty Willis

 In 2007, Reverend Willis returned to the U.S. and settled in southern Arizona where she began attending a Unitarian Universalist (UU) congregation.
 Over the next year, Willis felt a strong calling to pursue ministry, and received a full scholarship to the Quaker-sponsored, Earlham School of Religion.
 While there, she was awarded a Ministry of Writing Fellowship to write a work about her ancestor Patty Bartlett Sessions.
 This work “Dancing Bird’s Apprentice” was awarded a prize in the category of creative non-fiction by the Utah Arts and Museums Council.
 The summer of 2016, it was transformed into a theater work “Midwife” and premiered at the Great Salt Lake Fringe, followed by performances in New York City.
 The net proceeds of this play will go to the Northwest Band of the Shoshone’s Shoshone Language Program for children.

 In Salt Lake City, she has been impassioned with Interfaith work and when the legislature is in session she is often up there supporting issues important to her community.
 Her and Mary Lou’s Interfaith work led to a commission to write the theme song for the Parliament of World Religions “Earth is Calling” performed for thousands during the opening and closing plenary sessions.
 The South Valley Singers combined with the First Unitarian choir and an LDS choir from Kayesville to perform their cantata “Songs of the Earth” at the Assembly Hall in 2014 and then again in 2015 at the Parliament of World Religions.
-They are currently at work on a new cantata with songs about “Women of Courage.”
-These songs will be composed throughout the year and premiered at worship services.
+This year, they completed a new cantata about “Women of Courage.”
 In October, the South Valley singers premiered “The Artist at Topaz,” a choral anthem about the life and courage of Mine Okubo.
 Other women of courage include Etty Hillesum, Recy Taylor, Eleanor Roosevelt and the mothers of the Desaparecidos of Argentina.
+In March, they performed at Salt Lake Community College for International Women’s Day and then at South Valley and First Unitarian churches to raise money for Women of the World, an organization that supports women immigrants and their families in Salt Lake City.

 Reverend Willis has won several awards for her writing.
 She brings her talents of writing, storytelling, and music to a South Valley community that is already diverse and musically talented.
 Mary Lou Prince accompanied her to South Valley and became the music director and composer in residence.
 You can read more of her work and their collaborations at: www.revpattywillis.com and www.pattycwillis.com.